Caddo

 - Interpretation Needs

-- Efforts are ongoing to revitalize the Caddo language, with interpretation and educational programs supporting language learning.
+- Efforts are ongoing to revitalize the Caddo language, with resources available for interpretation and language learning.

 - Interpreter Notes